steeleh/kiln-controllerLCD/README.md

 and configured, then your run will be simulated.
 Simulations run at near real time and kiln characteristics are defined in config.py.

+#### LCD

+Added facility to drive 16x2 LCD display to show kiln temperature and target temperature using RPLCD module.

+#### Logger

+Added facility to produce running kiln log file in CSV format using table-logger module.

 ## License

 This program is free software: you can redistribute it and/or modify